-The expression for $\mathcal{C}_{1}$ can be set to zero by two possible ways, namely, $l=0$, and $aE=L_{\rm z}$.
-Like the earlier case, the later option can never gives rise to a circular geodesic, and we need to choose $l=0$.
+The expression for $\mathcal{C}_{1}$ can be set to zero by two possible ways, namely, $l=0$ and $aE=L_{\rm z}$.
+Like the earlier case, the later option can never give rise to a circular geodesic, and we need to choose $l=0$.
 Therefore, the massless case is also in agreement with our claim that the NUT charge is solely responsible for having no equatorial circular orbits.
 For a typical set of parameters, we have shown in \ref{fig:1} and \ref{fig:2} how the NUT charge is influencing a circular orbit which starts from the equatorial plane.
 Along with time, the NUT charge pushes the orbit from the equatorial plane and the orbit slowly deviates.
 Note that the general study representing the same for an arbitrary spacetime with no equatorial symmetry is already presented in \ref{results}.
 For other specific examples check Refs. \cite{Nakashi:2019mvs,Nakashi:2019tbz}.